jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 - Device Policy Controller (EMM Agent)
 - Any other DPMA

-Why does Device Lock, the finance solution, get precedence over EMM or other device agents?
+Why does Device Lock, the finance agent, get precedence over EMM or other device agents?
 Because if a device is financed and the owner falls into breach of the financial agreement, Device Lock needs to be able to lock the device out without competing enterprise policies getting in the way.

 There's substantially more to unpack on this change in Android 14, and I'm still digging, but this is a fascinating new approach Google are taking, one undoubtedly potentially open to abuse if it's not well monitored.